Friday, August 13, 2010

 In many ways, “Come, Thou Fount” could be the theme song for my life.
 (I’m listening to it again now, for something like the 4th time in the last 30 minutes.)
 The last verse begins with these words:

-Oh, to grace how great a debtor
+Oh, to grace how great a debtorThis is my prayer tonight.

 Daily I'm constrained to be.